 The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

-Because of the many legal and financial uncertainties surrounding same-sex marriage, couples are strongly encouraged to consult with an attorney prior to registering as domestic partners or marrying in California.
 Here is a summary of the most important issues couples should consider in making their decision; for further information, check out the websites of the National Center for Lesbian Rights (www.nclrights.org), Lambda Legal Defense (www.lambdalegal.org), or Nolo Press (www.Nolo.com).
 If you have other questions, especially if you reside outside of California, it makes sense to consult with a local attorney before making any marriage decisions.
+A comprehensive review of these issues can be found in my book, Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships & Civil Unions (Nolo Press, 2011).

 If you are not residents of California, or if you relocate out of California, you may or may not be subject to the state rules of marriage – that issue is unresolved in most states.
-Massachusetts and New York probably will honor your marriage, but the rules in the other states are not yet resolved.
-And, if your relationship breaks up, you may need to move to California for at least six months in order to file a dissolution petition.
+Most of the New England states and Iowa will honor your marriage, but the rules in the other states are not yet resolved.
+And, if your relationship breaks up, you may need to move to California for at least six months in order to file a dissolution petition, unless you live in one of the marriage of domestic partnership recognition states.
 Because it may be uncertain for some time as to whether your marriage is or is not recognized in your state, you should give serious consideration as to whether or not you want to take on the risks of this uncertainty.
-In addition, in some states it may be a criminal violation for you to get married in California, because of the laws of some states criminalizing same-sex marriage.
+While nothing is certain at this time, most likely you will not receive any federal benefits as a state-registered domestic partner, because technically you are not married.

 If you are already registered as domestic partners, can you get married now?